-Not too long after Charnley recognized the shortcomings of PTFE (Teflon), one day in 1962, a salesman stopped by Charnley’s hospital selling plastic gears, which came from Germany and were being introduced into machinery used in the weaving industry.
+One day in 1962, not too long after Charnley recognized the shortcomings of PTFE (Teflon), a salesman stopped by Charnley’s hospital selling plastic gears, which came from Germany and were being introduced into machinery used in the weaving industry.
 He left a chunk of the little-known specialized plastic, polyethylene, an extremely hard and dense form, with the hospital’s supply officer, who passed it on to Charnley’s lab director.
 The investigator began immediately to test its wear properties even though Charnley’s initial response, after digging his thumb into it, was that the lab director was wasting his time.
 After 24/7 testing over three weeks, however, the material showed less wear than the PTFE had shown in one day.
 Charnley noted later, “We were on.”

 Two other major hurdles still confronted Charnley.
 The first was how to solve the problem of securing the artificial components to bone such that the implants would not loosen and fail.
 Any glue would not stick to wet bone.
 Dentists, however, had successfully used acrylic cement to secure implants to jaw bones, and Charnley recognized its potential role in total hip arthroplasty.
 At the time of implantation, he mixed powder and liquid forms of the acrylic into a creamy paste and used it to fill any irregularities between the bone and the implant.
 Essentially grout rather than adhesive, the acrylic allowed for wide and even distribution of body weight forces between artificial hip components and the bones.
 It worked, and it is still used today.
 By the way, the same acrylic shows up in manufactured products under trade names such as Plexiglas and Lucite.